kbabiy/Nullable.Extended/README.md

 this Visual Studio Extension lists all occurrences, categorizes them, and even detects those that are still present in code but no longer needed.

+**Required** - shows if the occurence is no longer needed

-Occurrences are grouped into three categories, to reflect their different
+**Context** - occurrences are grouped into three categories, to reflect their different
 contexts:
 - General usages of the null-forgiving operator.
 - Null-forgiving operator on the `null` or `default` literals.